Unit 4 - Practice Quiz

 C. Read the PDF binary -> Convert to a Word document -> Extract via Regex node

-D. Read the PDF binary -> Send binary directly to a standard text-based LLM node -> Output JSON
+D. Read the PDF binary -> Send to a Text Summarization AI node -> Output HTML

 29 You want to route an email based on an AI's sentiment analysis score (0.0 to 1.0).
 Which n8n node is best suited to evaluate the AI's numerical output and direct the flow into three different paths (Negative, Neutral, Positive)?